Kasowitz Receives Legal Aid Society 2018 Pro Bono Publico Award

 Partnering with The Legal Aid Society’s Decarceration Project, Kasowitz has successfully recovered the cash deposit for some of these families already, and is helping other families resolve their matters, as well as identifying ways families facing a similar situation can protect themselves.

-In addition to recognizing the firm, The Legal Aid Society also recognized several Kasowitz attorneys for their outstanding work: Counsel and Assistant Pro Bono Coordinator Teresa Matushaj; Associates Sabrina Baig, John Dunn, Bradley Lerman and Elliana Openshaw; and Staff Attorney Ranya Khalil.
+In addition to recognizing the firm, The Legal Aid Society also recognized several Kasowitz attorneys for their outstanding work: Counsel and Assistant Pro Bono Coordinator Teresa Matushaj; Associates Sabrina Baig, Bradley Lerman and Elliana Openshaw; and Staff Attorney Ranya Khalil.
 The Kasowitz team is supervised by partner and Pro Bono Committee Chair David J. Abrams and Teresa Matushaj.

 Kasowitz was presented with the award at The Legal Aid Society’s annual Pro Bono Publico Awards ceremony on October 16, 2018.
 Learn more about the event.